GambuzX/Ascii-Raider/docs/README.md

 ## Known Code Smells and Refactoring Suggestions

-> This section should describe 3 to 5 different code smells that you have identified in your current implementation, and suggest ways in which the code could be refactored to eliminate them.
+> This section should describe 3 (third one is the first aditional topic) to 5 different code smells that you have identified in your current implementation, and suggest ways in which the code could be refactored to eliminate them.
 Each smell and refactoring suggestions should be described in its own subsection.

 ### Large Class
 This is a code smell present in our LevelController that also results in a violation of the first of the SOLID principles: the LevelController class does too much and although we could argue that it "only" controls the Level, we should refactor it and divide the code into smaller classes with less responsibilities.